-To better meet the needs of America's increasingly diverse population, our workforce should mirror the increasing diversity of our consumers.
+To better meet the needs of America's increasingly diverse global population, our workforce should mirror the increasing diversity of our consumers.
 We keep our finger on the pulse of diversity trends in the marketplace in order to help us create an authentic connection with our current and future employees.
 According to the most recent U.S. Census, ethnic groups will account for 85 percent of the population growth through 2050.
 In today's workforce, 40 percent are women, 20 percent are people with disabilities and 10 percent are people who identify as LGBT.

 Understanding how to adapt our business to this changing consumer landscape, and adapting our Workforce Diversity & Inclusion (WD&I) strategy accordingly, is critical to our ability to achieve high performance and fulfill our Purpose - Real food that matters for life's moments.
-We continue to concentrate on cultivating leadership and employee capabilities and awareness around diversity and inclusion, while enriching our culture and employee engagement through our Business Resource Affinity Networks (BRANs).
+We continue to concentrate on cultivating leadership and employee capabilities and awareness around diversity and inclusion, while enriching our culture and employee engagement through our Campbell id Networks that are focused on elevating our collective culture and consciousness.

-The past year was one of growth for Campbell's commitment to WD&I. We took significant enterprisewide steps to further integrate diversity and inclusion as a business imperative.
+The past few years have been ones of growth for Campbell's commitment to WD&I. We took significant enterprisewide steps to further integrate diversity and inclusion as a business imperative.
 Highlights include launching:

-- Our newest employee affinity group called Roots, aimed at engaging Campbell employees on real food and sustainability; - The Real Series, focused on engagement and retention of black talent; and - The eRecipe book, published by our Norwalk-based BRANs and the OPEN network's New York and Philadelphia Pride partnerships, to connect consumers with our products.
+- Our newest employee id Network called Roots, aimed at engaging Campbell employees on real food and sustainability; - Executive roundtables, focused on engagement and retention of black talent; and - Collaboration between our Campbell id Networks and our marketing and talent teams leveraging the diversity of our workforce to foster stronger consumer and talent connections.

-Building on the momentum of 2015, we are well positioned to accelerate our journey toward a more authentic culture of diversity and inclusion.
-To drive continuous improvement, we conducted a strategy refresh in FY2015.
-Moving forward, WD&I will be focused on three key drivers of success:
+Building on our momentum, we are well positioned to accelerate our journey toward a more authentic culture of diversity and inclusion.
+To drive continuous improvement, we are conducting a root cause analysis with the goal of creating a deeply comprehensive data-driven, integrated strategy which will drive accountability, ownership and sustainable results.